vblagoje/openapi-service-client/README.md

 The client handles the REST invocation by constructing the appropriate HTTP request based on the OpenAPI specification.
 It takes care of parameter placing (path, query, requestBody etc.), payload formatting, authentication, and error handling.
 The response from the API is then returned to the caller for further processing.

 By leveraging the OpenAPI specification, `OpenAPIServiceClient` eliminates the need for manual request setup and simplifies the integration process.
 It allows you to focus on working with LLM-generated function calls and seamlessly invoke the underlying services.
-## Configuration

-OpenAPI Service Client provides various configuration options to customize the behavior of the client.
-You can configure authentication, HTTP client settings, and more.
-Refer to the documentation for detailed information on the available configuration options.

 ## Contributing